Theta-Limited/OpenAthenaAndroid/README.md

 ### 2. Calculate a target 🎯:

-Tap anywhere on the displayed image to calculate the corresponding target location on the ground.
-You can tap the result display box to copy the result text to your clipboard or open the position in the maps app of your choice by clicking the blue hyperlink:
+Tap anywhere within the displayed image to calculate the corresponding ground target location.
+You can tap the result display box to copy the result text to your clipboard, or open the position in the maps app of your choice by clicking on the blue hyperlink:

 <img width="586" alt="OpenAthena™ Android Target Calculation demo using cobb.tif and DJI_0419.JPG, output mode MGRS 1m" src="./assets/MGRS_demo_thompson_park.png">